 Expanding Your Horizons (EYH) at Saint Mary-of-the-Woods College is a one-day, national network of conferences, designed to motivate young womens' interest in science, mathematics, engineering and technology.
 The conference will be held on Saturday, November 2, 2013.

 Additionally, prominent professional women who work in the STEM fields will lead the hands-on workshops.

-Thanks to the following for sponsoring the keynote address:
+Thanks to the following for sponsoring the event:

 Who: All young women in middle school, grades 6-8.

 When: Saturday, November 1, 2014 (Conference runs from 9 a.m. to 3 p.m.)

 - Talk with women in science and math careers,

 - Attend science and math workshops,

 - Meet other girls interested in science and mathematics!

 - Registration is a three-step process, as seen in the instructions to the right.
 Please complete the steps in order.